simonhutson/Azure-PowerShell-GetVMStatus/README.md

 $PSVersionTable.PSVersion
 ```

-If the "Az" and "Az.ResourceGraph" PowerShell modules are not installed, then you can run these PowerShell commands in an eleveated shell:
+If the "Az" and "Az.ResourceGraph" PowerShell modules are not installed, then you can run these PowerShell commands in an elevated shell:

 ```powershell
 Install-Module -Name "Az" -Repository "PSGallery" -Scope "CurrentUser" -SkipPublisherCheck -Force -Confirm -AllowClobber -Verbose